ningpengtao-coder/gitlab-foss/doc/administration/job_traces.md

     If the count becomes zero, the archiving processes are done

+NOTE: **NOTE** As of GitLab 11.10, those legacy traces are deprecated and will be removed in the next major version update.
+You can preserve those legacy traces by enabling a feature flag `Feature.enable(:ci_enable_legacy_traces)` and archiving it according to the above steps.

 ## How to migrate archived job traces to object storage

 > [Introduced][ce-21193] in GitLab 11.3.